 What Is the Job Demand for Water Resource Engineers?

-The number of open positions for Water Resource Engineers is projected to grow 20% in the next 10 years, which is faster than average.
-Infrastructures are constantly aging, requiring repair and rebuilding.
-In addition, a growing population and continual strain placed on our water resources will demand more Water Resource Engineers to create new and more efficient systems.
+The job demand for water resource engineers is projected to increase by 4 percent between 2020 and 2030.* Infrastructures are constantly aging, requiring repair and rebuilding.
+In addition, a growing population and continual strain placed on our water resources will demand more Water Resource Engineers to create new and more efficient systems.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Are the Education Requirements to Become a Water Resource Engineer?